 a.
 The title of this body shall be The Judicial Branch (Student Court), hereafter referred to as "Student Court."

 a.
-The charge of the Student Court is to perform the duties delegated to it by the Student Government Association (hereafter referred to as “SGA”) Constitution in Article 3, §1(4-5), Article 3, §2(1) and Article 3 §2(8).
+The charge of the Student Court is to perform the duties delegated to it by the Student Government Association (hereafter referred to as “SGA”) Constitution in Article III, Section 3.01 (a-i), and Article III, Section 3.02 (a)

 a.
-Composition and term lengths of the Justices on the Student Court will be consistent with Article 3 §1(1-2) of the SGA Constitution.
+Composition and term lengths of the Justices on the Student Court will be consistent with Article III, Section 3.01 (a-c) of the SGA Constitution.

-Meetings of the Student Court will be conducted weekly, if necessary, to handle all business before the Court.
-Notice of all meetings will be posted in compliance with Wisconsin Open Meetings Law.
-It will be the duty of the Chief Justice to prepare and distribute notice and/or meeting materials to Associate Justices.
+Meetings of the Student Court will be conducted as frequently as necessary, and not less than monthly, to handle all business before the Court.
+It will be the duty of the Chief Justice to convene the Court and prepare and distribute notices and/or meeting materials to Associate Justices.
 Any topic which is requested to appear before the Court in a regular meeting must be submitted to the Chief Justice, in writing, two (2) business days before the weekly meeting.
 Meeting Minutes will be taken by the Justices in a rotating order.
 Minutes will be posted and distributed so necessary corrections can be made in time for approval at the next meeting of the Student Court.

-In accordance with Article 3, §2(1), the Student Court shall hear appeals by individuals or groups regarding funding decisions made by the Segregated University Fee Allocation Committee where it is alleged that either a viewpoint neutrality or procedural violation exists.
-It shall be the duty of the Chief Justice to gather and distribute all necessary information to Associate Justices two (2) business days before the Court is to hear the appeal.
+In accordance with Article III, Section 3.02 (a) of the Constitution, the Student Court shall hear appeals by individuals or groups regarding funding decisions made by the Segregated University Fee Allocation Committee where it is alleged that either a viewpoint neutrality or procedural violation exists.
+It shall be the duty of the Chief Justice to gather and distribute all necessary information to Justices two (2) business days before the Court is to hear the appeal.

-If an issue or dispute arises under the SGA Constitution, it may be brought to the Student Court for resolution.
+An issue or dispute about the SGA Constitution may be brought to the Student Court for resolution.
 The Student Court reserves the right to deny certiorari to any party who brings an issue before it in formal written explanation.
 It is the duty of the SGA Executive Branch, or a representative thereof, to act as the Solicitor General in all Constitutional discrepancies.

 Involved parties must present a brief including all points of their argument to the Student Court three (3) business days prior to Oral Arguments.
 No new information may be presented in Oral Arguments that was not included in the Party’s Brief.
 Each party involved will be allowed two (2) representatives to participate in Oral Arguments.
 Parties will be given fifteen (15) minutes of Oral Argument and a five (5) minute rebuttal.
 Student Court Justices will then be allotted fifteen (15) minutes of questioning.
 A designated SGA Executive Assistant will be present at all Oral Arguments for the purpose of minute taking and time keeping.
 All proceedings will be recorded digitally (by a voice recorder) for the recollection of Justices during deliberations.

-The conversation and subject matter of all Student Court deliberations is to remain confidential.
+Transcripts, notes and subject matter of all Student Court deliberations is are to remain confidential.
 The vote of each justice shall be a matter of public record.
 The vote total and judgment released by the Student Court is to be the official opinion released at the time a final ruling is delivered.

 V. Impartial Review